Weed Trees, Pricey Eggnog & Program Pranks: Stories from Nebraska Christmas Past

-“Because his attitude was trees are so rare, and you're planting them and then you just cut them down when they're young,” said David Bristow, associate director at the State Historical Society.
+“Because his attitude was trees are so rare, and you're planting them and then you just cut them down when they're young,” said David Bristow, associate director at History Nebraska.
 “I'm actually reading from his column here.
 He said ‘millions upon millions of the straightest, most symmetrical and vigorous hemlocks, spruces, pines and balsams will soon be aboard freight cars and going toward cities to be put in homes for Christmas trees which will bear tin bells, dolls, bon bons, glass bulbs and all sorts of jimcracks for the amusement of children.
 The generations following will want for lumber which these Christmas trees would have made.’

 “My understanding is that the reaction of the press was mixed, which is probably putting it politely,” Bristow added.
 “I think he was basically ignored.”